 The Federal Pell Grant program provides grants to full- and part-time students and may be used at any eligible college or university that the student attends as an undergraduate or until the student receive a first baccalaureate degree.
 The award amount may vary according to the cost of the institution and the number of hours for which a student is enrolled.
 A student may receive no more than the equivalent of 12 full-time term awards.
 Students must be enrolled for three or more course credits per term to receive the full award.
-At press time, the current 2022–2023 Federal Pell grants awards range from $750 up to $6,845.
-However, final Pell Grant amounts are subject to the federal budget process and could very well be reduced.
-These grants are generally available to families with modest incomes.